FirestormViewer/phoenix-firestorm/doc/vulkan/native-services-handoff.md

 ## Immediate next step

+Native text module consolidation (uncommitted after c7523c3efc): llvktext.h now owns the current native plain layout, web-text, styled-segment and styled-document declarations.
+The old llvkplaintextlayout.h/llvkstyledtext.h forward to it; algorithms and public type names are unchanged.
+GL-font atlas declarations moved to llvklegacytext.h, with all existing legacy consumers retargeted. llvktext.cpp now combines the native plain and styled implementation bodies, compiled by llvkwidgets.
+The superseded llvkplaintextlayout.cpp and llvkstyledtext.cpp were removed; their compatibility headers remain. llvklegacytext.cpp preserves the former LLVKText atlas implementation unchanged and is compiled separately by llvulkan.
+Exact native body comparisons and the renamed legacy source SHA256 check passed.
+No legacy text renderer is newly invoked by native startup.
+Widget192/192 with a header dependency guard, Window6/6, native core build and viewer link passed.
+New shaping/bidi/grapheme support and algorithm unification are not implemented or claimed.
+No full viewer run.

 Latest increment (uncommitted, Window6/6 and viewer link passed):
 - Explicit readOnly cache configuration opens existing metadata and shared lock files without fast-cache creation, pruning, repair, validation updates or writes.